opendistro/for-elasticsearch-docs/docs/security-configuration/disable.md

 The Security plugin is actually two plugins: one for Elasticsearch and one for Kibana.
 You can use the Elasticsearch plugin independently, but the Kibana plugin depends on a secured Elasticsearch cluster.

 If you disable the Security plugin in `elasticsearch.yml` (or delete the plugin entirely) and still want to use Kibana, you must remove the corresponding Kibana plugin.
-To learn more, see [Standalone Kibana plugin install](../../kibana/plugins/).
+For more information, see [Standalone Kibana plugin install](../../kibana/plugins/).

 ### RPM

 1. Remove all `opendistro_security` lines from `kibana.yml`.
 1. Change `elasticsearch.url` in `kibana.yml` to `http://` rather than `https://`.
-1. `sudo /usr/share/kibana/bin/kibana-plugin remove opendistro_security`.
+1. Enter `sudo /usr/share/kibana/bin/kibana-plugin remove opendistro_security`.
-1. `sudo systemctl restart kibana.service`
+1. Enter `sudo systemctl restart kibana.service`.

 ### Docker